yjg30737/pyqt-foldable-toolbar/README.md

 # pyqt-foldable-toolbar
-PyQt foldable toolbar.
+PyQt foldable/hidable toolbar.
 You can add widget with `addWidget(widget)`.
 You can see how to use it in the example below.

 There is fold/unfold animation to look it better.